-The ADE7854/ADE7858/ADE7868/ADE7878 incorporate a current rms offset compensation register for each phase: AIRMSOS, BIRMSOS, CIRMSOS registers, and the NIRMSOS register for ADE7868 and ADE7878 only.
-These are 24-bit signed registers that are used to remove offsets in the current rms calculations.
-An offset can exist in the rms calculation due to input noises that are integrated in the dc component of $I^2(t)$ .
+The ADE7854A/ADE7858A/ADE7868A/ADE7878A incorporate a current rms offset compensation register for each phase: AIRMSOS, BIRMSOS, CIRMSOS; the NIRMSOS register is provided in the ADE7878A and ADE7868A only.
+These 24-bit signed registers remove offsets in the current rms calculations.
+An offset can exist in the rms calculation caused by input noises that are integrated in the dc component of i2(t).
 The current rms offset register is multiplied by 128 and added to the squared current rms before the square root is executed.
-Assuming that the maximum value from the current rms calculation is 4,191,910 with full-scale ac inputs (50 Hz), one LSB of the current rms offset represents 0.00037% (( $\sqrt{4191^2+128}$ /4191-1) × 100) of the rms measurement at 60 dB down from full scale.
-Conduct offset calibration at low current; avoid using currents equal to zero for this purpose.
+Assuming that the maximum value from the current rms calculation is 4,191,910 with full-scale ac inputs (50 Hz), one LSB of the current rms offset represents the following value of the rms measurement at 60 dB down from full scale: